 Chris Pratorius Gómez is a composer and pianist based in Santa Cruz, California.
 He has written three one-act operas, a harp concerto, two orchestra works and many pieces for solo voice, choir, chamber ensembles and electronic media that have been performed in San Francisco, Istanbul, New York, Guatemala and other spots around the world.

 As composer-in-residence for Opera Parallèle, he wrote a trio of children's operas for their Hands-on-Opera educational program.
 The first opera, My Head is Full of Colors, premiered in 2014 and the second, Amazing Grace, premiered in November of 2015.
 The third opera, Xochtil and the Flowers, which tells the story of a young girl and her family who move to San Francisco from El Salvador, premiered in November 2016 a few days after the U.S. election.
-All of these works are based on children's books with librettos developed by the Opera Parallèle team in close partnership with the composer.

 Other commissions include the chamber concerto Untogether, not Apart, premiered by New Music Works in 2014; a fresh setting of Pablo Neruda’s Poema XX, commissioned by Nicole Paiement for the BluePrint project; Contraponientes, a choral song-cycle based on poetry by Federico García Lorca commissioned by Ariose Singers and Being of One’s Hour, commissioned by Robert Kelley for Santa Cruz Ballet Theater.